 The IRS has spent several years updating its methodology to measure the compliance burden of filing tax returns, which includes recordkeeping, preparation of the form, and tax planning.
 Unfortunately, these new scorekeeping rules make comparisons with prior years impossible.
 Other statistical examinations, however, are still instructive.

-For many years OMB has published an Information Collection Budget tracking the compliance burdens of federal laws and regulations on individuals and businesses.
+For many years the Office of Management and Budget (OMB) has published an Information Collection Budget tracking the compliance burdens of federal laws and regulations on individuals and businesses.
 Although this information also relies to some extent on IRS scorekeeping, making multi-year analyses difficult, it can provide some useful illustrations.

 Normally, many factors affect these OMB figures, some from acts of policymakers, and others due to economics and demographics.
 For example, in a slow economy the number of households liable for completing a tax return can actually drop because their incomes fall below established filing thresholds.

 But even an examination of the most current available year’s Information Collection Budget shows that the tax laws generate a greater volume of red tape for citizens than anything else Washington does.
-As OMB states in its latest report:
+As OMB states in its latest report, from 2013:

 Paperwork burdens vary greatly across agencies.
 Treasury by itself accounted for 6.7 billion hours of burden in FY 2011, or 74 percent of the government-wide total.
 Most of Treasury’s burden hours are the result of the implementation of tax-related statutes.
 No other agency accounted for more than 6 percent of total burden hours.